Webfreshman/naudiodon/README.md

 This software is released under the Apache 2.0 license.
 Copyright 2017 Streampunk Media Ltd.

 This software uses libraries from the PortAudio project.
 The [license terms for PortAudio](http://portaudio.com/license.html) are stated to be an [MIT license](http://opensource.org/licenses/mit-license.php).
 Streampunk Media are grateful to Ross Bencina and Phil Burk for their excellent library.
+The software, on Windows platforms, will be built from sources with PortAudio ASIO support.
+During the pre-installation step the [Steinberg ASIO SDK](https://www.steinberg.net/en/company/developers.html) will be downloaded and used by the PortAudio build.
+The resulting binary **CANNOT** be re-distrubted without licensing approval from Steinberg.
+The Node.js module assumes the developer has a Steinberg developer account.
+Due to these restrictions and vague licensing requirements from Steinberg, this fork of naudiodon is intended for personal, non-commercial use.